 Even though high on ecstasy, I should have known the jig was up.
-And even though I subconsciously wanted to stop living a lie, not right then.
-An adrenalized day of risk taking and partying left me hungry.
-I’d forgotten to eat.
-I slid my key card through the lock thinking only about devouring the barbeque on a to-go plate of barbeque.
+Perhaps sensed something was off as I reached my hotel room door.
+But I was starving.
+Over the course of a crazy day of drug vending and partying I’d forgotten to eat.
+I slid my key card through the lock thinking only about devouring the barbeque on a to-go plate in my hand.
 With the swing of a door, hunger became the least of my problems.

 Four uniformed cops seized me and introduced my face to the nearest bed.
-My wrists burned from breaking skin as the handcuffed me, but I felt lucky anyway.
+My wrists burned from shredding skin as they handcuffed me, but I felt lucky anyway.
 If I must be subdued by burly officers of the law, a pillow top mattress in a luxury hotel room was a pleasant place for the indignity.
-I cooperated with the buzz-kills in blue, avoiding a tazer shock and earning a loosening of my cuffs.
+I cooperated with the buzz-kills in blue, avoiding a taser shock and earning a loosening of my cuffs.

 I felt immense relief, bordering on gratitude.
-What awaited me was certain to be awful, but at least the stress of living the lie would ease.
+What awaited me was certain to be awful, but at least the stress of living a lie would ease.
 Perhaps my failed life plan could be corrected.

 The Asheville cops that subdued me were dismissed by John Thornmartin, a plainclothes North Carolina Alcohol Law Enforcement officer.
 “Sorry y’all had to wait around all night, fellas,” he said as they left.

 This pleased me.
 Better the police idle in my room for six hours than harass my Widespread Panic concert-going brethren, partying hard around town.
 I’d taken one for the team by accident.

 Officer Thornmartin proved genial; a credit to law enforcement.
 “I’m starving,” I told him.
 “Who knows when I’ll be able to eat again?”